almcc/almcc.github.io/_posts/2015-11-13-python-logging-decorator.markdown

 ---

-A python decorator can be a handy way to quickly get a grasp of what is going on with you code.
+A python decorator can be a handy way to quickly get a grasp of what is going on with your code.
 Below is a function decorator for logging when a python function is called, what it has been called with, what it returned, or what error it has raised.